 - 1/3 cup pistachios, finely chopped

-- Pre-heat oven to 350°F and line a baking sheet with parchment paper or spray with non-stick cooking spray.
+- Pre-heat oven to 350°F and line a baking sheet with parchment paper or use a non-stick baking sheet.

-- Using a mixer fitted with a paddle attachment, cream sugars, butter, and oil until light and fluffy, about 2 to 3 minutes.
-Add eggs, one at a time, beating until combined then stir in the vanilla.
+- Use an electric mixer to cream the sugar, brown sugar, butter, and oil until light and fluffy, about 2 to 3 minutes.
+Add the eggs, one at a time, beating until combined then stir in the vanilla.

-- Turn the mixer off and add the flour, baking soda and salt on top of the batter.
-Stir the flour mixture with a fork to blend the baking soda and salt evenly into the flour.
-Turn the mixer on low to moisten the flour then increase the speed to medium until well combined.
+- Turn the mixer off and sift the flour, baking soda and salt on top of the batter.
+Stir the flour mixture into the batter to moisten the flour then turn the mixer on low.
+Iincrease the speed to medium until well combined.

-- Stir in cherries, pistachios and chopped chocolate.
+- Stir in the cherries, pistachios and chopped chocolate.

-- Arrange the cookie dough on baking sheets and bake 10 to 12 minutes.
+- Arrange the cookie dough on baking sheets and press down slightly on the cookies.
+Bake 10 to 12 minutes.
 Transfer to a wire rack to cool.